yegor256/iccq.github.io/pages/index.md

 ---

-Due to the [pandemic situation](https://en.wikipedia.org/wiki/COVID-19_pandemic), the conference will be held in **semi-online** mode: speakers will be allowed to present their works remotely over [Zoom](https://zoom.us/).
+Due to the [pandemic situation](https://en.wikipedia.org/wiki/COVID-19_pandemic), the conference will be held in **online** mode: all speakers will present their works remotely over [Zoom](https://zoom.us/).
 {: .warning}